Intro

 |

-.
+Note that we also added BUFFER_SIZE.
 This is the default buffer size we’ll use

 for each connection’s read/write buffer, and for each subscriber to buffer messages to be written.